bozoweed/Bot-s0urce.io/README.md

 * Go to [http://s0urce.io/](http://s0urce.io/) and start a game.
 * Open the Console (Under View -> Developer -> JavaScript Console) ![find console.](pr.PNG)
 * Paste in the full contents of `main.js`
+* Select Firewall (A)
 * Type `app.start()` to start the automated bot
-* If you need to stop, you can type `app.stop()`
+* If you need to stop, you can make that with gui
-* For auto Update your firewall you juste need to select one (A, B or C ) after that the bot switch and upgrade all firewall alone
+* You can restart if is buged with the gui
+* You can change in real time the hack speed ( change the first only , with double click )

 ## ENJOY